-Rich and creamy roasted sweet corn chowder, simmered with sherry (or beer!) chunks of chicken, red bell pepper, potatoes and cheese blended right in!
-Serve with a nice crusty bread loaf for sopping up every last bit!
-For a slow cooker version, try Slow Cooker Cheesy Corn Chowder recipe.
+Rich and creamy roasted sweet corn chowder, simmered with sherry (or beer!) chunks of chicken, red bell pepper, potatoes and cheese, delicious served with a crusty bread loaf for dipping.

 You'll want to bake 2-3 chicken breasts first, and toss it in at the end so that it doesn't become tough.
 You could also opt for a rotisserie chicken, cut into pieces.

 Start by prepping your veggies.
 That means mincing the onion and garlic, and dicing the potatoes and red bell pepper.
 You'll also want to get your corn prepared.
 Some of the corn in this recipe gets a quick toast (on the cob) in a dry, hot pan until some of the kernels become blackened.
 You'll like this extra flavor it adds to the chowder.
 Just use a sharp knife to cut the kernels off the cob and into the soup.